glennbabic/SQLServer-Data-Lineage/README.md

       from (select distinct
                    objectId
                   ,relObjectId
-                  ,iif(preText like '% DELETE FROM' or preText like '% TRUNCATE TABLE', 'PREP' ,iif(preText like '% JOIN' or preText like '% FROM' or preText like '% EXEC' or preText like '% (', 'PARENT'
+                  ,iif(preText like '% DELETE FROM' or preText like '% DELETE' or preText like '% MERGE' or preText like '% INTO' or preText like '% INSERT' or preText like '% UPDATE' or preText like '% TABLE' or preText like '% VIEW', 'CHILD'
-                          ,iif(preText like '% MERGE' or preText like '% INTO' or preText like '% UPDATE' or preText like '% TABLE' or preText like '% VIEW', 'CHILD'
+                      ,iif(preText like '% JOIN' or preText like '% FROM' or preText like '% EXEC' or preText like '% (' or preText like '% ,', 'PARENT'
-                              ,'SKIP'))) as relType
+                          ,null)) as relType
             from (select objectId
                         ,rtrim(left(prev,greatest(len(prev)-len(relSchemaName)-1,0))) as preText
                         ,object_id(relSchemaName+'.'+relObjectName) as relObjectId